sgod1/instana-agent-install-helm/README.md

 # instana-agent-install-helm
-air gapped instana agent helm chart intstall
+air gapped instana agent helm chart intstall and upgrade

 Install skopeo, helm, oc and add to the path.<br/>
 Login into target openshift cluster as cluster admin.<br/>